About Us

 Companies in the top quartile for executive team gender diversity are 25% more likely to have above-average profitability than companies in the bottom quartile (LEAN IN & MCKINSEY 2020)

-Paradigm for Parity’s approach to advancing women in leadership is drawn from data-driven best practices in the corporate world.
-Through careful metrics, clear principles, and a strong 5-Point Action Plan, we give our coalition members a clear path to workplace parity.
+Paradigm for Parity’s approach to advancing opportunity for all is grounded in proven strategies from the corporate world.
+Guided by clear principles and a powerful 5-Point Action Plan, we provide our coalition members with a practical path to achieving workplace parity.

-Initiate unconscious bias training.
-Engage women and men at all levels, starting with the CEO and senior leadership.
-Ensure that your company leaders comprehend, own and address the conscious and unconscious biases that prevent women of all cultures, races and backgrounds from succeeding.
+Implement inclusive leadership and bias-awareness training.
+Engage employees of all genders and backgrounds at every level—starting with the CEO and senior leadership.
+Ensure that leaders understand, take responsibility for, and actively address the conscious and unconscious biases that hinder advancement and an inclusive workplace culture